-Amazon doubles war chest to $4.74 billion to take on Flipkart
+Amazon India doubles its war chest to $4.74 billion to take on Flipkart

 “I think our investments are still squarely in the same three areas—how do we add more selection, how do we make it easier for sellers to offer more competitive prices and how do we build for faster deliveries...
 A layer on top of that is that we keep investing in Prime—so video, music, Echo, etc., are our key areas,” Agarwal said in an interview on 27 October.

 Mint reported in April 2016 that Amazon India, launched in June 2013, had doubled its authorized capital to roughly about Rs16,000 crore.
-Since then, Amazon has invested twice in its Indian marketplace—a Rs2,010 crore infusion in December last year and another Rs1,680 crore investment in June.
+Since then, Amazon has invested at least four times in its Indian marketplace—a Rs2,010 crore infusion in December last year, a Rs1,680 crore investment in June, a further Rs1,620 crore infusion in October and the latest Rs2,900 crore investment.

 The pace at which Amazon has raised the stakes in India to fight Flipkart has been staggering.
 In July 2014, Amazon’s authorized capital was only Rs1,500 crore, when Bezos made the initial $2 billion commitment.
 In June 2016, Amazon committed a further $3 billion.
 Amazon has nearly caught up with Flipkart in its four years of operations in India.